derekarends/derekarends.github.io/docs/_posts/2020-08-20-ways-to-increase-website-security.md

 There are other options for protection and different levels of protection.
 If you wanted to adjust according to what you would like your application to do.

-* 0
-** Filter is Disabled
+* **0** - Filter is Disabled
-* 1
-** Filter enabled.
+* **1** - Filter enabled.
 If a cross-site scripting attack is detected, in order to stop the attack, the browser will sanitize the page.
-* 1; mode=block
-** Filter enabled.
+* **1; mode=block** - Filter enabled.
 Rather than sanitize the page, when a XSS attack is detected, the browser will prevent rendering of the page.
-* 1; report=YOUR_REPORT_URI
-** Filter enabled.
+* **1; report=YOUR_REPORT_URI** - Filter enabled.
 The browser will sanitize the page and report the violation.
 This is a Chromium function utilizing CSP violation reports to send details to a URI of your choice.

 ## Content Security Policy(CSP)